quantum-engineering-polito/CourseNotes/content/QCM Physics/14_Quantum Wire/Quantum Wire.md

 ![[DOS_1D_1BAND.png|400]]

-we can now add the other bands
+We can now add the other bands

 ![[DOS_1D.png|400]]